moizqureshi/Beeth9Asm/README.md

 Beeth9 Assembler takes two input arguments, the first being the input Beeth9 assembly file to be assembled into Beeth9 machine code, and the second being the output text file to write this Beeth9 machine code to.
-Please see the **Usage** section below to see supported Beeth9 Assembler operations and example assembly file formats.
+Please see the "Beeth9 Assembler Usage" section below to see supported Beeth9 Assembler operations and example assembly file formats.

 ##Note:
 Beeth9 assembly input files into the Beeth9 Assembler must **not**